 |

-concept.
-This doesn't mean that things have to be complex
+requires a concept.
+This doesn't mean that things have to

-or complicated - in fact, a simple concept usually works
+be complex or complicated - in fact, a simple concept

-best.
-A good basic way of starting is to establish where
+usually works best.
+A good basic way of starting is to

-customers and revenues, and without those, railways will
+traffic pattern means customers and revenues, and without

 |